garthtee/npm-package-updater/README.md

 ## Features

 To run an update on all your dependencies run the `Update All Latest: NPM Package Updater` command from your [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).
-You will need to reinstall your package once complete by running `npm install` in your terminal.
+You will need to reinstall your packages once complete by running `npm install` in your terminal.

 See it in action here:
 ![Usage](https://i.imgur.com/1AiMd5Z.gif)